-However, you can ask for a court order stating that there are no long-term leases in place at the property since such leases could hinder your ability to obtain an unlawful detainer (eviction) against those tenants in state court after the hearing.
-Even further, a buyer may want to ask for a court order that there are no lawful tenants at the property such that the buyer could change the locks after the sale is closed.
+However, you can ask for a court order stating that there are no long-term leases in place at the property since such leases could hinder your ability to obtain an unlawful detainer (eviction) in state court after the hearing.
+Even further, a buyer may want to ask for a court order that there are no lawful occupants at the property such that the buyer could change the locks after the sale is closed.
 With such an order, a buyer could even obtain a further order that the United States Marshall Service turnover possession to the buyer, thereby avoiding an unlawful detainer in state court.

 Free and Clear of All Liens

 Some buyers wonder whether a bankruptcy sale wipes out junior liens similar to a foreclosure sale.
 The issue of junior liens is essentially irrelevant, as the bankruptcy trustee is selling the property, not the position of a particular lien holder.